9dots/9dots.io-pages/Os218Ap.md

 2. When they finish the handout, students make posters for the shark tank presentation.
 	- The visual aide will be an important piece of the presentation.

-3. Students practice their presentation outloud to get more comfortable with the presentation.
+3. Students practice their presentation out loud to get more comfortable with the presentation.

 ## Evaluate

 - What are the six steps for creating a succesful sales pitch?

 - What are two examples of traits that make a good sales person?

 ## Standards